 High Protein Queso Dip Recipe

-*Remember, if you like this recipe, make sure to check out my Appetizers Section, as well as my entire Recipes Section.*
+*Remember, if you like this recipe, make sure to check out my entire high protein recipes section.

 - 1 (28 ounce) can diced tomatoes and chilies